Best Ammo for Smith and Wesson M&P 9mm Shield

 Each gun will cycle brands, bullets, and loads differently, which is why it's so important to test out several to see which one your gun prefers.

 Accuracy will also be affected by these factors, as well as your barrel length and front sight placement.
-A short barrel will be less accurate at further distances than a long one, even if everything else is the same with the guns.
+A short barrel will be less accurate at farther distances than a long one, even if everything else is the same with the guns.

 How to Save Money on M&P Shield 9mm Ammunition